 Visualizee Skills sit on top of the agentic Vizzy workflow.
 You do not pick a pack from a dropdown before typing.

-At the start of each turn, Vizzy runs discoverSkills: it reads your message, your uploaded ingredients, and the session context, then commits to one persona and an intent (create, iterate, animate, inspire, or explore).
+At the start of each turn, Vizzy runs discoverSkills: it reads your message, your uploaded ingredients, and the session context, then commits to one persona and an intent (create, iterate, animate, inspire, explore, refine, or restyle).

 If the job spans disciplines - say a mixed-use building with a hero interior shot - Vizzy picks the persona that best matches the primary deliverable for that message.
 The next message can shift packs when your focus shifts.